How to perform a reference check to find the perfect candidate

 Reference check guidelines

-We have written down some guidelines for performing a reference check which portrays our company culture:
+We have written down some guidelines for performing a reference check professionally and efficiently:

 Who should be the referrer?